microsoft/Xbox-GDK-Samples/Samples/Unity/System/UnityHandheldBestPractices/readme_en-us.md

 This sample uses as many of Unity's built-in functionalities as possible to obtain system information.
 However, at the time of writing, certain functionalities such as identifying if Bluetooth is enabled or using the WinRT virtual keyboard (without building for UWP) are not available.
 To expose these capabilities, the _HandheldHelper_ DLL project was created.

 The exported DLL's from this project are included in the `Plugins` directory for `x64` and `x86`.
-If further functionality is required, the source was included in the `HandheldHelper` directory and can be extended.
+If further functionality is required, the source was included in the `HandheldHelper` project and can be extended.
 Simply rebuild the DLL's for both `x64` and `x86` targets, and replace the ones in the `Plugins` directory to update.

 ## UI Scaling